-- 647 Display 15 or fewer rocks, minerals and fossils.
-Limited to 1st year geology members. - 648 Display at least 15 rocks, minerals, and fossils collected during the current 4-H year. - 649 Display at least 30 different rocks, minerals and fossils with at least five of each.
+- 648 Display at least 15 rocks, minerals, and fossils collected during the current 4-H year. - 649 Display at least 30 different rocks, minerals and fossils with at least five of each.
 Fifteen must be collected during the current 4-H year.